In this guide we break down everything landlords and property investors need to know about self-assessment tax returns.

 The current deadlines for filling in your self-assessment tax return are:

-At Landlord Studio we are dedicated to making this transition as easy as possible, with easy-to-use digital record-keeping tools and simple direct integration with the HMRC.
+At Landlord Studio we are dedicated to making this transition as easy as possible, with easy-to-use digital record-keeping tools and simple direct integration with the HMRC (which will be complete before teh 2026 deadline).
 Meaning as long as you keep your records up to date your submissions will be simple.
 Plus, with up-to-date records in Landlord Studio, you’ll have better financial oversight of your portfolio and overall cash flow.

-There are, unfortunately, penalties for people that file their self-assessment late.
+There are, unfortunately, penalties for people who file their self-assessment late.

 If your return is up to 3 months late, you may face a fee of up to £100.
 For self-assessments that are over 3 months late, and for any payments made late, the fine could be significantly larger.